 Owing to the limitations of traditional diagnostic methods, new robust, reliable and cost-effective methods are required to rapidly and reliably screen plants and plant products for viruses and viroids but also for other non-culturable or fastidious pests, and HTS technologies open up such possibilities.
 Metabarcoding or HTS technologies applied to polymerase chain reaction (PCR) amplicons of a DNA barcode region also have diagnostic applications for phytosanitary purposes.
-Other than viruses, this could be the HTS approach that is most likely to have a diagnostic application.
+Other than viruses, the aforementioned diagnostic applications for phytosanitary purposes could be the HTS approach that is most likely to have a diagnostic application.